 Make sure visible labels or instructions are provided in text for all form fields that require user input.
 Required form fields should have a label indicating it is required, instructions that say it is required, or an error message that tells the user it is required.

-Navigate to all the user interface components on the page and ensure that the screen reader is correctly conveying the component's role (i.e., button, link, radio button, text field, etc.), its name (i.e., label on a form control, name of a tab, etc.) and any applicable values (i.e., selected, disabled, expanded/collapsed, on/off, etc.).
+Navigate to all the user interface components on the page and ensure that the screen reader correctly conveys the component's role (i.e., button, link, radio button, text field, etc.), its name (i.e., label on a form control, name of a tab, etc.) and any applicable values (i.e., selected, disabled, expanded/collapsed, on/off, etc.).

 Trigger any status messages on the page and check that the screen reader announces the message.
 Status messages provide information on the result of an action, the wait status of an application, the progress of a process, or the existence of errors.

 Keyboard testing involves utilizing only your keyboard to navigate the page and interact with content.
 Use the TAB key to navigate forward and SHIFT + TAB to navigate backward.
-Use the ENTER key to activate links, ENTER, or SPACEBAR to activate buttons.
+Use the ENTER key to activate links, ENTER or SPACEBAR to activate buttons.
 For more keyboard testing commands, please refer to WebAIM's Keyboard Testing.

 Find all the instances where additional content appears when the element gains keyboard focus or is hovered over with a mouse.
-Ensure that all the content that appears is dismissible (a mechanism to dismiss the content is available, like the ESC or Enter key), hoverable (if hovering your pointer triggers the content, then the pointer can be moved over the additional content without it disappearing), and persistent (the additional content remains visible until the trigger is removed, it s dismissed, or it is no longer valid).
+Ensure that all the content that appears is dismissible (a mechanism to dismiss the content is available, like the ESC or Enter key), hoverable (if hovering your pointer triggers the content, then the pointer can be moved over the additional content without it disappearing), and persistent (the additional content remains visible until the trigger is removed, is dismissed, or it is no longer valid).

 Make sure everything on each page works with a keyboard (i.e., everything that can be done with a mouse/touchscreen also can be done without one).
 Users should be able to reach and interact with all interactive elements on the screen.
 Ensure that users can scroll to every region of the page.